Vi-TacMan: Articulated Object Manipulation via Vision and Touch: Experiments

 To further assess whether visual cues alone can drive complete manipulation of articulated objects, we implement the full pipeline in the real world, from vision-based high-level guidance to tactile-informed low-level control.
 We use a Kinova Gen3 7-DoF arm equipped with GelSight-type tactile sensors in place of its default gripper pads, as described in \cref{sec:implementation-policy}.
 The integrated system is illustrated in \cref{fig:exp_set}.

 As shown in \cref{fig:real_world}, \method guides the robot to reliably establish valid grasps on real objects and follow the estimated interaction direction.
-By leveraging tactile feedback, the system adapts its motions in real time, achieving consistent and robust manipulation of articulated objects.
-The complete manipulation process and additional experimental results are provided in the supplementary materials.
+By leveraging tactile feedback, the system adapts its motions in real time (\SI{50}{\hertz}), achieving consistent and robust manipulation across all articulated objects.
+The complete manipulation process and additional experimental results are provided in the supplementary materials and on our website.